un33k/django-ipware/README.md

 use `trusted_proxies_ips` and/or `proxy_count` features to match your needs, especially `if` you are planning to include `ipware` in any authentication, security or `anti-fraud` related architecture.

-This is an open source projects, with the source code visible to all.
+This is an open source project, with the source code visible to all.
 Therefore, it may be exploited through unimplemented, or badly implemented features.

 Please use ipware `ONLY` as a complement to your `firewall` security measures!